franxi2953/qByte/README.md

 This is a quick guide to follow if you received an already assembled and programmed qLAMP / qByte.
 For a complete assembly guide please follow the [making the device](#making-the-device) section.

-1. Connect the device to your computer and open the serial monitor.
+1. Connect the device to your computer and open the [serial monitor in the Arduino IDE](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-monitor/) (other serial monitors should also work).

+2. Ensure that the correct board and COM port are selected.
+The board is DOIT ESP32 DEVKIT V1.
+If not using the Arduino IDE it may only be necessary to set the COM port number.
+If using Windows, you can find the device in [Device Manager](https://www.lifewire.com/device-manager-2625860) > Ports (COM & LPT) as Silicon Labs CP210x USB to UART Bridge.
+Instructions for other operating systems can be found [here](https://www.mathworks.com/help/matlab/supportpkg/find-arduino-port-on-windows-mac-and-linux.html).

+3. Check the baud rate.
+The baud rate of the ESP32-WROOM-32 by Espressif Systems, like most ESP32 devices, is 152000.
+If you see nonsense in the serial monitor, most likely the baud rate is incorrect.
+Set it in the right dropdown menu in the serial monitor.

-2. Configure the device's Wi-Fi by sending the command: wifi "ssid" "password" (including the quotes).
-The device will restart and connect to a Wi-Fi network.
-   1. Note: The local network should allow devices to communicate with each other but does not need to be connected to the internet.
+4. Configure the device's Wi-Fi by sending the command: wifi "ssid" "password" (including the quotes) via the serial monitor prompt.
+The device will restart and connect to a Wi-Fi network. _**Note:** The local network should allow devices to communicate with each other but does not need to be connected to the internet._

 3. Connect to the same Wi-Fi network on your computer or mobile device.